coddingtonbear/linux-push-to-talk/README.markdown

 # Push-to-talk for Skype (on Linux)

-This application allows one to assign a key, that while pushed, will unmute one's microphone in a skype conversation.
+This gnome panel application allows one to assign a key (by default *F12*), that will unmute one's microphone in a skype conversation while pushed.

 ## Dependencies